 Amber A. Hewitt, Ph.D. is an Assistant Professor who joined the Psychology Department at the University of Akron in Fall 2013.
 Dr. Hewitt received her Ph.D. in Counseling Psychology from Loyola University Chicago in 2013.
-Her scholarly interests include: gendered-racial identity development of African American young men, the development of critical consciousness among adolescents, and prevention programming for ethnic minority youth.
-Courses taught at the University Akron include Principles and Practice of Intelligence Testing and Abnormal Psychology.
-She is a member of the Association of Black Psychologists and the American Psychological Association.
+Her scholarly interests include: gendered-racial identity development of African American young men, the development of critical consciousness among adolescents, gendered-racial socialization of African American boys and young men, and prevention programming for ethnic minority youth.
+Courses taught at the University Akron include: Principles and Practice of Intelligence Testing (doctoral level), Issues of Diversity in Counseling Psychology (doctoral level), and Abnormal Psychology (undergraduate level).
+She is a member of the Association of Black Psychologists, Ohio Psychological Association, and the American Psychological Association.

 Thomas, A.J., Blackmon, S., Speight, S., Hewitt, A., Witherspoon, K. Selders, M. (2013).
 Factor analysis of the parent experience of racial socialization scale.
 Journal of Black Psychology. doi:10.1177/0095798413483558.